Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Asymptotic Hawking Modes : The Canonical Example

 which, as a consequence of \emph{the presence of the corresponding causal horizon}, leads to an exponentially-redshifted frequency of the following form,

-The above result, which is pivotal in our treatment of the asymptotic Hawking modes, could also be obtained in terms of the locally inertial coordinates in the vicinity of the future horizon and the null Eddington-Finkelstein coordinates at infinity (refer to section 2.4.1 of \cite{Fab}).\\ Now, as equation (\ref{t6}) manifests, \emph{although being in a static spacetime}, the frequency of the modes measured by Bob at some $r\gg R_{H}$ does non-trivially vary with $t$.
-Bob will not see monochromatic modes, even though they were initially radiated-out as a monochromatic beam.\\ This nontrivial time-dependence of the mode frequencies observed by Bob in his local inertial frame is a very crucial point.
-Obviously starting from the null geodesic equation means that we are treating the radiation in the geometric optics limit and this was allowed by the fact that the observer receives the light in his LIF which is over a small region of space and time interval around him.
+in which in the last equation we substituted for $\epsilon (t)$ from equation (\ref{t5}), using the fact that for a radial null geodesic, the radial coordinate $r$ is an affine parameter which is at the same time proportional to the proper time of the freely falling radial observer/emitter.
+Indeed one could show that near the horizon ($\epsilon \ll R_H$) both the radial null geodesic and radial timelike geodesic lead to $\epsilon \propto e^{-\frac{t}{R_H}}$ \cite{Blau,Inv}.
+The above result, which is pivotal in our treatment of the asymptotic Hawking modes, could also be obtained in terms of the locally inertial null coordinate in the vicinity of the future horizon and the retarded Eddington-Finkelstein null coordinate which is locally inertial at infinity (refer to Eq.
+(2.98) in section 2.4.1 of \cite{Fab}).
+In other words, both the source and observer LIFs employ the null geodesic connecting their corresponding poles, to define {\it a null geodesic coordinate systems} around their poles \cite{Rindler}.\\ Now, as equation (\ref{t6}) manifests, \emph{although being in a static spacetime}, the frequency of the modes measured by Bob at some $r\gg R_{H}$ does non-trivially vary with $t$.
+Bob will not see monochromatic modes, even though they were initially radiated-out as a monochromatic beam.\\ This nontrivial time-dependence of the mode frequencies observed by Bob is a very crucial point.
+Obviously starting from the null geodesic equation means that we are treating the radiation in the geometric optics limit and this was allowed by the fact that the freely falling observer receives the light over a small region (in his LIF) of space and time interval around him.
 Therefore, as in flat space, this in turn allows for the introduction of the wave surface of constant phase (eikonal), whose normal represents the direction of propagation.
 But the above nontrivial dependence of the mode frequency on coordinate time shows that Bob can go beyond the geometric limit by taking a wave packet,

 to be centered on this null ray such that the instantaneous frequency would be related to the phase by

 Now integrating \eqref{t6} with respect to the coordinate time, the relevant wave mode is found to be,